Host Build Agents in Cloud

 conf/buildAgent.propertiesto use a non-system drive (for example,

-Start the agent and wait until it connects to server, ensure it is working OK and is compatible with all necessary build configurations (in the TeamCity Web UI, go to the Agents page, select the build agent and view the Compatible Configurations tab), and so on.
+Start the agent and wait until it connects to the server, ensure it is operating and compatible with all the necessary build configurations (in the TeamCity UI, go to the Agents page, select the build agent and view the Compatible Configurations tab).

 If you want TeamCity to start an existing virtual machine and stop it after the build is finished or an idle timeout elapses, the setup above is all you need.
 If you want TeamCity to create and start virtual machines from an image and terminate the machine after use, the image should be captured from the virtual machine that was created.